tylervz/amq-jms-example/README.md

 The native image will be created in `build/native-image/application` and can be run with `./build/native-image/application -v` .
 This will send a message to the ActiveMQ broker without an issue.
-However, you'll notice that you get an error when running the native image while you have the AMQ broker running:
+Previously, you would get an error when running the native image while you have the AMQ broker running:

 ```
 io.micronaut.messaging.exceptions.MessagingClientException: Problem sending message to example-messages